Teresa Marshall

 Teresa Marshall was born in 1962 in the town Truro, located in the province of Nova Scotia, Canada.
 She is a multimedia artist, which includes sculptures and installations.
 She also makes poetry and writes plays.
-She is associated with the First Nations people and was raised on the Millbrook Reserve as well as on a military base.
-She was born into two different cultures.
-Mi'kmaq on her mom's side and Canadian on her dad's.
+She is Mi'kmaq and was raised on the Millbrook Reserve as well as on a military base.
+She was born into two different cultures: Mi'kmaq on her mother's side and Canadian on her father's.
+She is a member of the Millbrook First Nation.
 Her works show and describe the effects of racism and neocolonialism on the First Nations people.
 Coming from two different backgrounds, Marshall shows both the indigenous and non-native perspectives of her native community and how they were affected.

 Education

 Marshall's father was a part of the military and for this reason she attended school on the bases.
 This is where she would go to school during the year to get her education and then would go to the reserve during the summer.
 Experiencing both communities allowed her to gain knowledge of both the indigenous and non-indigenous world.
 This has helped her build perspective, which she shows through her artwork.

 After primary and secondary education Marshall studied at the Nova Scotia College of Art and Design (NSCAD).Then, after her time at NSCAD, she continued to study theater at Dalhousie University.